 Another attempt at launch was made the following day, also without success.
 It was concluded that the rocket was too small to permit refinements and it was decided to abandon this design and build larger rockets.
 This rocket was donated to the Smithsonian by the Daniel and Florence Guggenheim Foundation for the Promotion of Aeronautics in 1985.

-Daniel & Florence Guggenheim Foundation
+Gift of Daniel & Florence Guggenheim Foundation